davidgilbertson/react-recollect/README.md

 ## `initStore(data)`

 The `initStore` function will _replace_ the contents of the store with the object you pass in.

-If you don't pass anything, it will empty the store.
+`data` is optional — if you don't pass anything, the store will be emptied.

 If you're only using Recollect in the browser, you don't _need_ to use this, but it's handy to set the default state of your store.
+Remember that you can also use `Object.assign(store, { foo: 'bar' })` if you want to shallow-merge new data into the store.

 When you render on the server though, you _do_ need to initialize the store, because unlike a browser, a server is shared between many users and state needs